Genia888/FitnessHub/Documentation/(Stage 3) Technical Documentation.md

 ![Sequence Diagram](/Documentation/sequence_diagram_update_profile.png)

-The user changes their profile information and sends it to the system.
-The database checks the new data and confirms if the update worked or gives an error.
+<div align="center"> The user changes their profile information and sends it to the system.
+The database checks the new data and confirms if the update worked or gives an error.</div>

 ## Book a coach